Culture Essay guidelines

 Submission and presentation

-You will need to give a 10-minute presentation on your work when you return (arrangements to follow).
-You will also be asked about your year abroad in general, and specifically on aspects of your essay.
+For the viva voce exam, you will need to give a 10-minute presentation on your work followed by a Q&A (arrangements to follow).
+You will be asked about your year abroad in general, and specifically on aspects of your essay.